 \subsection{Security and Governance Concerns}

-Interoperable systems need to communicate with other systems by exchanging assets or information.
-The vulnerabilities in one system may affect the other as they are connected.
-If one blockchain has some vulnerabilities and is part of the interoperable environment, it may create insecurity for all the other blockchains connected.
-The malicious entities in the system may exploit other entities in the chain, leading to inconsistencies in assets or manipulation of information in the mainnet.
-The recent generations of blockchain systems do not use Bitcoin's proof of work (PoW), but use consensus protocols managed by fewer entities.
-Though there are mechanisms to secure the system, any vulnerability in the validation process may affect the complete architecture of the multilayer blockchain.
+Interoperable systems communicate with other systems by exchanging assets or information.
+The vulnerabilities in one system may affect others due to their connections.
+If a blockchain has vulnerabilities and is part of an interoperable environment, it may create insecurity for all other connected blockchains.
+Malicious entities in the system may exploit other entities in the chain, leading to inconsistencies in assets or manipulation of information in the mainnet \cite{security_ch_2}.
+Recent generations of blockchain systems do not use Bitcoin's proof-of-work (PoW) but use consensus protocols managed by fewer entities.
+Although there are mechanisms to secure the system, any vulnerability in the validation process may affect the entire architecture of the multilayer blockchain.
 Establishing accountability and clear governance structures across interconnected chains remains a significant challenge, particularly when networks operate under different consensus rules and organisational structures \cite{gove_ch1}.
-Cross-chain protocols must include mechanisms for dispute resolution and trust establishment, such as time-locked contracts or oracle-based verification for cross-chain transactions.
-Systems must also mitigate risks posed by differing consensus protocols and validation mechanisms, which can introduce inconsistencies when integrating multiple blockchains \cite{security_ch_3}.
+Cross-chain protocols must include mechanisms for dispute resolution and trust establishment, such as time-locked contracts and oracle-based verification for cross-chain transactions.
+Systems must also mitigate the risks posed by different consensus protocols and validation mechanisms, which can introduce inconsistencies when integrating multiple blockchains \cite{security_ch_3}.
 Another important security concern arises from cross-chain bridges, which are widely used to enable asset transfers between independent blockchain networks.
 Several high-profile security incidents in recent years have demonstrated that vulnerabilities in bridge protocols or their validation mechanisms can lead to significant asset losses, highlighting the need for robust cryptographic verification and secure cross-chain communication protocols \cite{security_ch4}.
 Furthermore, security vulnerabilities in smart contracts and the absence of clear regulatory governance mechanisms remain significant barriers to the large-scale deployment of interoperable blockchain systems \cite{security_ch_1}.